Post

 Contrary to the user consent grant, the scope parameter is not required as the request is evaluated against the application’s pre-configured application permissions.

-Moreover, the admin grant does not return an authorization code or tokens linked to the administrator account that proceeded to grant the permission.
-It creates an AppRoleAssignment artifact linked to the Service Principal object:
+The admin grant does not return tokens.
+It creates an AppRoleAssignment artifact linked to the Service Principal:

 At this stage, we have seen how permissions can be granted.
 The next step is to distinguish how these grants differ from another major class of identity attacks: service principal compromise.